 - Participate in Data Safety and Monitoring Boards for clinical trial study protocol within Duke Anesthesiology.

 Our members are closely connected with many clinical or basic research projects within Duke Anesthesiology.
 Effective collaboration requires critical evaluation and appropriate application of contemporary statistical methods.
 We emphasize constant learning of new statistical methodology and software, as well as new method development motivated by research projects that we are involved.
 Areas of interests include applications of factor analysis to postoperative cognitive data, methods for missing data, survival analysis for time-to-event data, genetic association methods for common and rare variants for different phenotypes of interest, feature identification and classification in high-dimensional data, such as microarray and proteomic data.

-Our goals are to continue to promote greater understanding of statistical principles, and to conduct high quality data management and analysis that lead to high quality translational research at Duke.
-We will continue to improve our workflow on project tracking and analysis pipeline for genetic and genomic projects.
-We will continue to emphasize the documentation of our work to ensure the reproducibility of the research project.
-Particularly, for genomic research projects, we will ensure our conducts following the guideline of Duke translational medicine quality framework (TMQF).
+The Biostatistics Group strives to promote a greater understanding of statistical principles and to conduct high quality data management and analysis that lead to high quality translational research at Duke.
+We will continue to improve the workflow on project prioritization and progress tracking, and continue to emphasize the documentation of our work to ensure the reproducibility of the data analysis.
+All final analysis data sets and computer scripts will be secured in a central location as the way of following the guideline of Duke’s translational medicine quality framework.

-As research in the Department of Anesthesiology advances, we in the Division of Biostatistics and Clinical Outcomes will continue to apply our complementary mix of quantitative skills and strong commitment to effective collaboration to ensure the department’s statistical needs are met.
+As research within Duke Anesthesiology advances, this group will continue to apply their complementary mix of quantitative skills and strong commitment to effective collaboration to ensure the department’s statistical needs are met.
 We look forward to productive collaborations on challenging research initiatives.